Skip to main content

 Key findings

-Five problems surfaced consistently — each a gap between how the interface presented data and how engineers actually think.
+Four problems surfaced consistently, each a gap between how the interface presented data and how engineers actually think.

 Flat data vs. hierarchical thinking

-Most characteristics showed "N/A" for any given asset type.
-Engineers had to visually filter dozens of irrelevant values to find the 6-8 that actually mattered.
+Most characteristics showed null values for any given asset type.
+Engineers had to visually filter dozens of irrelevant fields to find the 6-8 that actually mattered.

 No subsystem-level summary